LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

 Assignment Invitation
 ~~~~~~~~~~~~~~~~~~~~~

+.. admonition:: Note

+   Before starting on any assignment, make sure you are signed into both your Github and Repl.it accounts!

 In your Canvas classroom, click on the Assignment 0 link to accept your invitation to start coding
 your assignment solution.

-Once you open the assignment invitation, of you are already logged in to your GitHub account,
+Once you open the assignment invitation, if you are already logged in to your GitHub account,
 you will see a screen like this:

 .. figure:: figures/gh-classroom-accept-assignment.png
-   :alt: Image showing a GitHub Classroom assignment acceptance page.
+   :alt: A GitHub Classroom assignment acceptance page.

    Clicking on the assignment link in Canvas takes you to this page.